Nakalski/LaneDetection/README.md

 Since i already knew something about OpenCV in Python, I decided to try to learn the same library but in C++, thus this small project was born.
 It detect lanes and track the point’s.

 ### Algorithm
 This subsection will explain the pipeline of the Algorithm step by step.
+Some of the intermidiate images for example purposes are in [Here](https://github.com/Nakalski/LaneDetection/blob/master/images/)

 - Block Diagram